cenodude/DriverSync/README.md

 # DriverSync

 DriverSync is a python-based application designed to synchronize your drivers data between iOverlay and CrewChief.
 DriverSync ensures smooth synchronization while maintaining data integrity.
+By syncing iOverlay with CrewChief, you gain both a visual and audible perspective on any problematic drivers.

 ---